CDAT/cdms/docs/source/manual/cdms_2.rst

-Attribute names are defined in the chapter on “Climate Data Markup Language (CDML)” on page 149.
+Attribute names are defined in the chapter on “Climate Data Markup Language (CDML)”.
 In addition, some special attributes are defined for convenience:

 -  ``category`` is either “experimental” or “observed”